 El Macho

-A funky, hidden spot, there always seems to be a party on at vibrant El Macho in Sai Ying Pun, which is more Tex-Mex than true Mexican.
+A funky, hidden spot, there always seems to be a fiesta on at vibrant El Macho in Sai Ying Pun, which is more Tex-Mex than true Mexican.
 The Angus beef fajitas (HKD168) are the go-to here, served with sizzling splendour, and we also heart the Dirty Sanchez burrito (HKD98) bursting with pork carnitas for a hearty yet wallet-friendly bite.
 The burrito bowl (HKD118) with a choice of chicken, pulled pork, or chilli con carne is a great carb-free option.

 El Macho, G/F, 1 Third Street, Sai Ying Pun, 2523 2488, book here